Donated Embryo IVF Clinics in the US

 How much does IVF cost in the US?

 US IVF cost depends on clinic cycle fees, medication, add-ons, storage and insurance coverage.
-Many patients need to compare total cost across more than one cycle.
+A realistic self-pay cycle can be much higher than the advertised base cycle, and many patients need to compare total cost across more than one cycle.

 Why is the advertised IVF price lower than the total cost?